epfl-ada/ada-2024-project-skibidata/README.md

    - _Usage_:

-     We might use (not done yet) the API from [IMdB](https://www.imdb.com/) to retrieve missing values when possible.
+     We use the API from [IMdB](https://www.imdb.com/) to retrieve basic informations

 ## Methods
 We will consider two types of recommandation system: